- Episode Number - The season and episode number, based on the sequencing of my official DVD sets

 A Note on Connected Episodes

 When I created this category I wasn't sure what it would consist of, as there are a lot of ways to interconnect the episodes (based on character appearances, weapons used, vehicles driven, monsters recurring, and so on).
-As my input process progressed and matured, I decided this category should mainly deal with recurring plot elements/tropes; but I also used it to track the appearance of recurring secondary characters.
-Below are some examples of the MOTU linking themes from the database.
-POP has its own separate list of themes, only a few of which are similar to these - see the advanced search screen for details.
+As my input process progressed and matured, I decided this category should mainly deal with recurring plot elements/tropes.
+Below are some examples of the MOTU and POP linking themes from the database.
+See the advanced search screen for a full list.
+Interesting points: I have quite a few MOTU categories that track appearances of secondary characters; but having found that it's very easy to search those up manually, I stayed away from that in POP.
+Those episodes that don't fall into any categories are grouped under the catch-all "N/A" category.
+There are 10 such episodes in MOTU but only 5 in POP - perhaps suggesting that I got better at coming up with categories when I got to She-Ra (though the shorter episode total no doubt also plays a factor).

 Use of a transformative device